-State laws are meant to regulate a safe society.
+State laws are meant to regulate a safe society, and at the time our laws go into effect, they usually make sense.
 However, times change, society evolves, and some irrelevant laws are still technically in effect, even as they sit in the dusty vault of history.
-Let’s take a look at some of these relics just for fun – and to remind ourselves how far we’ve come.
-Here are some weird Alabama laws, fresh from the vault:

 For a free legal consultation, call 800-537-8185

 Don’t Have Too Much Fun – It’s the Law

 A lot of activities we consider to be fun in Alabama today were once against the law.
 What did Alabama legislators have against fun back then?
 It’s hard to imagine what could have made them decide to create these laws:

 - It’s illegal to wear a fake mustache in a church because it could cause laughter.

 - It’s illegal to put ice cream in your back pocket.